taddeseanb/kenya-hub/docs/developer/tutorial-data-management/1-existing-resources.md

 ## The MCF format

 Within the geopython community a metadata format is used called the [metadata control file](https://geopython.github.io/pygeometa/reference/mcf/) (MCF).
 Aim of the format is ease of use, while providing export options to various metadata models.
 Many metadate models are based on XML, which makes them quite hard to read by humans.
-MCF is based on [YAML](https://www.yaml.io/spec/), a textbased format using indents to cluster elements.
+MCF is based on [YAML](https://www.yaml.io/spec/), a text based format using indents to cluster elements.
 In this workshop we are using the MCF format due to its simplicity and natural fit with the use cases.
 A minimal sample of MCF is:

 ```yaml
 mcf: